grafana/tempo/docs/tempo/website/operations/tempo_cli.md

 Options:
 - `--include-compacted` Include blocks that have been compacted.
 Default behavior is to display only active blocks.
-- `--load-index` Also load the block indexes and perform integrity checks for duplicates. **Note:** This can be a resource intensive process.

 **Output:**
 Explanation of output:
 - `ID` Block ID.
 - `Lvl` Compaction level of the block.
-- `Count` Number of objects stored in the block.
+- `Objects` Number of objects stored in the block.
+- `Size` Data size of the block after any compression.
+- `Encoding` Block encoding (compression algorithm).
+- `Vers` Block version.
 - `Window` The window of time that was considered for compaction purposes.
 - `Start` The earliest timestamp stored in the block.
 - `End` The latest timestamp stored in the block.
+- `Duration`Duration between the start and end time.
 - `Age` The age of the block.
-- `Duration`Duration between the start and end time.
-- `Idx` Number of records stored in the index (present when --load-index is specified).
-- `Dupe` Number of duplicate entries in the index (present when --load-index is specified).
-Should be zero.
 - `Cmp` Whether the block has been compacted (present when --include-compacted is specified).

 **Example:**